deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Aye, that they are.
 Anything else?"

-"Warhorse needs more weight on him in training."
+"WARHORSE needs more weight on him in training."

 "Oh come on-!"